 Our biennial exhibition, Athens Voices USA returns in 2019!
-Athens Voices ’19 is open to artists of any media living withing 30 miles of an Athens community anywhere in the United State.
+Athens Voices ’19 is open to artists of any media living and working withing 30 miles of an Athens community anywhere in the United State.
 Our jurors this year are Brian T. Alloway, Glass Program Director at Hocking College, Karla Hackenmiller, Ohio University Professor of Print Making and School of Art + Design Associate Director, and Joseph Norman, University of Georgia Professor of Drawing and Painting.

 Exhibition will be on view at The Dairy Barn Arts Center January 19 – March 16, 2019.

 An “Athens Community” is defined by the Dairy Barn as a City, County, Township, Neighborhood, etc. with the name Athens (such as Athens County, Ohio).

 - Read the Rule and Requirements (Prospectus) below.

 - Follow this link to fill out the submission form.

 Brian T. Alloway is an artist, educator, and director working primarily in the medium of glass.
 As a mixed material artist, Brian’s work integrates blown, fused and cast glass with a host of other materials.
 Some of Mr. Alloway’s recognitions include a competitive residency at Northlands Creative Glass in Lybster, Scotland, awards from the Glass Art Society and numerous businesses commissions.
 As a full time professor at Hocking College in Nelsonville, Ohio and the director of the glass art studio, Brian developed and built the first hot glass facility for the college in 2012.
 At Hocking College in the Art, Design & Marketing program, he teaches in many disciplines including design, sculpture and glass.
 Brian T. Alloway received his BFA at Columbus College of Art and Design, Columbus, Ohio and MFA at Kent State University Kent, Ohio.